Applied Mechanics Division: Technical Committees

 The mission of a Technical Committee is to promote a field in Applied Mechanics.
 The principal approach for a Technical Committee to accomplish this mission is to organize symposia at the Summer and Winter Meetings.
 Technical Committees generally meet at the Winter Annual Meeting and the Summer Meeting; they may also schedule special meetings.

 There are 17 Technical Committees in the Applied Mechanics Division.

-Technical Committees are established and dissolved by the Executive Committee.
+Technical Committees are established and dissolved by the executive committee.

 Financial

 History

-See Naghdi's "A Brief History of the Applied Mechanics Division of ASME" for details of the history from 1927-77.
+See Naghdi's "A Brief History of the Applied Mechanics Division of ASME" for details of the history from 1927 to 1977.